-We document that racial disparities in COVID-19 in New York City stem from patterns of commuting and housing crowding.
-During the initial wave of the pandemic, we find that out-of-home activity related to commuting is strongly associated with COVID-19 cases at the ZIP Code level and hospitalization at an individual level.
-After layoffs of essential workers decreased commuting, we find case growth continued through household crowding.
-A larger share of individuals in crowded housing or commuting to essential work are Black, Hispanic, and lower-income.
-As a result, structural inequalities, rather than population density, play a role in determining the cross-section of COVID-19 risk exposure in urban areas.
+We examine the determinants of COVID-19 risk exposure in the context of the initial wave in New York City.
+During the beginning of the first wave of the pandemic, out-of-home activity related to commuting was strongly associated with COVID-19 cases at the ZIP code level and hospitalization at an individual level.
+After layoffs of workers decreased commuting, case growth continued through household crowding.
+A larger share of individuals in crowded housing, or commuting to essential and frontline work, are Black, Hispanic, and lower-income—which contributes to disparities in disease risk.
+As a result, our paper shows that structural socio-economic inequalities help determine the cross-section of COVID-19 risk exposure in urban areas.